ParallelMaths/parallel/pages/10-35-summer-sums.md

 ---

 250 kg is approximately 25 times 9.6 kg.
-The consumption in Africa is therefore approximately 25 × 60, ie 1500, per person per year.
+The consumption in some parts of Africa is therefore approximately 25 × 60, ie 1500, per person per year.
 4 bananas per day are equivalent to 4 × 365, ie 1460, per year and the best answer is therefore 4 or 5 a day.
 :::